Epivaral/AI-AgentDemo/README.md

 - Open your deployed app in a browser.
 - Try commands like "add walk the dog", "remove 2", "what do I need to do?", or "mark task 2 as done".
 - The agent should manage your tasks and chat with you, with context preserved across messages.
+- Confirm that the floating notification appears and the task list is shown as a table.
 - Debug and improve as needed (e.g., error handling, UI tweaks, assistant instructions).

 ---